Planning an Accessible Campus Event at SF State

 Some general recommendations for creating an accessible path of travel:

 - Accessible paths of travel need to be pointed out with signage;

-- At least one of each type of good or service must be located on the path of travel so that everyone has access to it.
-This means that a literature table upstairs doesn’t need to be accessible if there is an identical literature table on the first floor (AND if all the amenities are the same);
+- At least one of each type of good or service must be located on the path of travel for equal access. .
+Example: a literature table upstairs doesn’t need to be accessible if there is an identical literature table on the first floor (AND if all the amenities are the same);

 - At least 48 inches of width along external paths of travel with a recommendation of 60 inches.
 For existing buildings, this can be lowered to 36 inches; and

-Accessible Seating location - accessible seating must be situated so those individuals who cannot stand can view the meeting or event over seated or standing participants.
-Seating for persons who are deaf or hard-of-hearing must be provided in a location near the stage/presentation area with direct view of the sign language interpreters and/or the Real-Time Captioning screen.
+Accessible seating must be situated so those individuals who cannot stand can view the meeting or event over seated or standing participants.
+Seating for persons who are Deaf or hard-of-hearing must be provided in a location near the stage/presentation area with direct view of the sign language interpreters and/or the Real-Time Captioning screen.

-Audio-Described/Aural-Description - it is a narrative technique that verbalizes the visual.
+A narrative technique that describes visual images.
 Audio Description of visual images in theater, media and museum exhibitions can be rendered to provide greater accessibility for Blind or low vision participants.

-Captioned Multimedia – a video or film with captions reflecting the content of the spoken or descriptive material as well as other auditory elements.
+A video or film with captions reflecting the content of the spoken or descriptive material as well as other auditory elements.
 Not all videos or films have captions imbedded.
-Please contact the DPRC at (415) 338-2472 3-4 weeks in advance to get your media captioned, or for assistance in displaying the captions on screen.
+Please contact the DPRC at (415) 338-2472 3-4 weeks in advance for medial captioning., or for assistance in displaying the captions on screen.